-- 77. Your letter of appointment/contract will have specified the number of hours you must work and your agreed working pattern. - 78.
-Full-time hours are 37 hours per week.
-This equates to 1,631 hours per annum excluding annual leave and public and privilege holidays. - 79.
-Unless you are absent on leave (including sick leave, annual leave and other types of leave) or other officially approved circumstances apply, you must be present each working day you are scheduled to work. - 80.
+92. Your terms and conditions/letter of appointment/contract (and any subsequent agreed amendment) specifies the number of hours you must work and your agreed working pattern.

+- 93. Full-time hours are 37 hours per week.
+This equates to 1,631 hours per annum excluding annual leave and public and privilege holidays. - 94.
+Unless you are absent on leave (including sick leave, annual leave and other types of leave) or other officially approved circumstances apply, you must be present each working day you are scheduled to work. - 95.
 You are expected to manage your time to ensure you are able to attend meetings including, for example, All Staff Meetings, team meetings, case/project reviews, appraisals and 1:1s.